 Each year when I was in grade school through middle school, our family would travel from Eastern Washington to the Oregon Coast.
 One of our stops enroute to our destination was at one of Willamette Valley’s hazelnut farms, where about 99% of all the hazelnuts grown in the United States are cultivated.
 There were several U-Pick places where you could do your own hazelnut picking.
 Harvesting hazelnuts is simple to do if you know when to harvest hazelnuts.
 So how do you harvest hazelnuts?
 Read on to learn more.

 When to Harvest Hazelnuts

+Hazelnuts, also known as filberts, thrive in regions of mild, moist winters combined with cool summers.
+Hazelnuts produce nuts when they are around 4 years of age but don’t really become productive until they are closer to 7 years of age.
 Clusters of blossoms appear in the late winter to early spring between February and March.
 Once the flowers are pollinated, nuts begin to form.
 Over the course of the summer months, the nuts continue to mature leading up to the harvesting of hazelnuts in October.
 Once the nuts have been harvested, the tree will become dormant until the next spring.

 How Do I Harvest Hazelnuts?